laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 ## Navigation menu

-Let take a moment to add a link to the navigation menu provided by Breeze.
+Let's take a moment to add a link to the navigation menu provided by Breeze.

 Update the `AuthenticatedLayout` component provided by Breeze to add a menu item for desktop screens: